ucla-brain/3d_pipeline/README.md

 <!-- Testing -->
 ## Tests

-Setup testing environment using conda
+Setup testing environment using conda.

+Important: Python (and Pytest) must use Python version 3.6 and above.

 1. Create virtual environment using conda
    ```sh